Carolina Christian Writers Conference Dates for 2024

 * You must register and pay for the conference in order to submit a manuscript for critique.

 * The critique fee is $35.00 per manuscript and includes comments on your manuscript and a 15-minute appointment with your critiquer.
-You will need to request an appointment by e-mailing John Gilden at johndgilden@gmail.com.
+You will need to request an appointment from the critiquer.

 * Manuscript format: double spaced, (unless noted below), Times New Roman, Arial, or Calibri font, one side of the paper.
 Do not bold, italicize, or use all caps for emphasis.

 * Please submit your manuscript prior to the conference via email to the critiquer of your choice.
-The list of critiquers will added below by Febuary 15, 2023.
-You can pay this when you register.
-You must be registered for the conference in order to request a critique and the critique fee must be paid for.
-Please revisit this page for the complete list of names and availability and deadlines.
+The list of critiquers will be added below by February 1, 2024.
+You will pay the critiquer directly.
+You must be registered for the conference in order to request a critique and the critique fee must be paid directly to the critiquer before they begin your critique.
+Please revisit this page for the complete list of names of critiquers, availability and deadlines.

 * Submissions must fit the following criteria.
 If submissions are longer than the specified guidelines, the critique will not extend beyond the amount listed below.